Pros / It has above-average scrapbooking tools.

-Another useful feature in Ancestral Quest is the ditto tool.
-For siblings, multiple marriages or any kind of relationship linking many people to an individual, the ditto tool connects individuals in bulk.
-This allows you to add multiple children to the same couple quickly.
+A useful feature in Ancestral Quest is the ditto tool.
+For siblings, multiple marriages or any kind of relationship linking many people to one person, the ditto tool connects individuals in bulk.
+This lets you add multiple children to the same couple quickly, for example.
 Also, if you find duplicates in your database, you can combine profiles with the merge tool on the toolbar.